ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

-If producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlay can be placed over undefined storage.
+If producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlay can be placed over an empty composite location.

-    DW_OP_undefined
+    DW_OP_composite
     DW_OP_addr 0x100
     DW_OP_lit0  # offset 0
     DW_OP_lit4  # size 4